 The basic Yorkshire pudding recipe method:

-- Pour sunflower oil or rapeseed oil into a muffin tin evenly, don’t be stingy this point.
-You want the oil to be nuclear hot!
+- Pour sunflower oil or rapeseed oil into a muffin tin evenly, don’t be stingy at this point.
+You want the oil to be nuclear-hot!
 Be careful.

 - To make the batter, empty all the plain flour into a bowl and enthusiastically beats the eggs in until smooth and silky.